patrick-sharp/waypoint.nvim/README.md

 - [x] tests
 - [x] add ability to move all waypoints in a file to another file (fixes renaming file)
 - [x] figure out how to make choosing a file to move waypoints to a good experience (telescope, fzf, etc)
+- [x] fix bug where toggles don't change in help mode
+- [x] fix bug where if you go to waypoint without extmark it prints a cryptic error
 - [ ] increase the performance of highlights and draw calls in general
 - [ ] think about persisting waypoints on every waypoint state change. maybe every time the waypoint window closes
 - [ ] take inspiration from harpoon and bookmarks about when the file gets saved and where